Neoteroi/BlackSheep-Docs/docs/request-handlers.md

     return text("Example")

 ```

+!!! danger "Avoid blocking code in synchronous methods!"
+    When a request handler is defined as synchronous method, BlackSheep
+    assumes that the author of the code knows what they are doing and about
+    asynchronous programming, and the response can be returned immediately
+    without I/O or CPU intensive operations that would block the event loop.
+    BlackSheep does nothing to prevent blocking the event loop, if you add
+    blocking operations in your code.

 Similarly, request handlers are normalized when their function signature is
 different than the normal one.
 For example a request handler can be defined